 \textbf{Step 2:} We check whether $K$ is homologically trivial in $M$, as otherwise there is no Seifert surface for $K$ and the genus of $K$ is $\infty$.
-We do this by attaching a solid torus to $\mathcal{T}$ to form a triangulation of $M$ in which $K$ is simplicial and then determining whether $K$ is the boundary of a simplicial 2-chain.
+We do this by considering the triangulation $\mathcal{T}'$ of $M$ in which $K$ is simplicial and then determining whether $K$ is the boundary of a simplicial 2-chain.
 This can be done in time that is polynomial in $c$, using the Bareiss algorithm for solving linear equations.

-If $K$ is homologically trivial, it has a \emph{longitude}, which is defined as the boundary of any Seifert surface $S$ for $K$ in $X$.
+Since $K$ is homologically trivial, it has a longitude denoted by $\ell$.
+Recall that this is the boundary of a Seifert surface $S$ for $K$.
 The longitude is unique up to sign, for the following reason.
 If $\ell'$ is any other longitude, the intersection number $[\ell'].[\ell]$ on $\partial X$ equals the intersection number $[\ell'].[S]$ in $X$, but this is zero because $\ell'$ is homologically trivial in $X$.
 Again using the Bareiss algorithm, the longitude $\ell$ on $\partial N(K)$ can be determined in time that is polynomial in $c$ and, when it is represented as a simplicial 1-cycle, its complexity $C_{\mathrm dig}(\ell)$ is at most a polynomial function of c. \\

 \textbf{Step 3}: Note the first Betti number of $X$ is bounded above by the constant $B = b_1(M)+1$, since we are drilling a knot from $M$.
 Therefore, we can use Theorem \ref{thurston ball} to compute the unit ball of the Thurston norm on $H^1(X ; \mathbb{R})$, using a non-deterministic Turing machine.
 Here $H^1(X ; \mathbb{R})$ has been identified with $H_2(X , \partial X ; \mathbb{R})$ using Poincar\'{e} duality.